ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {% endraw %}
 {% endhighlight %}

 The results are consonant with our previous findings.
-The p-value of the Shapiro-Wilk test in the females group is $$p = 0.00123$$, whereas for the males is $$p = 0.2$$.
-Therefore, assuming a confidence level $$a = 0.05$$, we reject the null hypothesis for the females (i.e., that data are normally distributed) and accept it for the males' group (i.e., data are normally distributed).
-This was a pretty straightforward example, **but what happens when plots and Shapiro-Wilk test disagree?**
+The *p*-value of the Shapiro-Wilk test in the females group is $$p = 0.00123$$, whereas for the males is $$p = 0.2$$.
+Therefore, assuming a confidence level $$a = 0.05$$, we reject the null hypothesis for the females (i.e., we reject that data are normally distributed) and accept it for the males' group (i.e., we accept that data are normally distributed).
+This was a pretty straightforward example, given that all the results of our exploratory analysis agreed with each other.

+**But what happens when, for example, plots and Shapiro-Wilk test disagree?**

 ### Disagreement between plots and Shapiro-Wilk test
 So, what happens when the plots say that the data aren't normally distributed, but Shapiro-Wilk test disagree?
 Or vice versa?